This story is from Chicken Soup for the Soul. It touched me a lot, hence I decided to shorten it and share it with you guys. I hope you will like it.

 The day before their first game, Coach Randy gave all the boys a bright red jersey.
 Kevin was number 12.
 Kevin’s eyes lit up with joy.
 He loved the jersey so much, he rarely ever took it off.

 Everyone on Kevin’s team loved basketball.
-But passion alone isn’t enough to win.
+But passion alone wasn’t enough to win.
 They lost every game that were played.

 At the end of the season, the boys played in the church league’s tournament.
 As the last-place team, they drew the unfortunate spot of playing against the first place team.
 By the middle of the fourth quarter, Kevin’s team was 30 points behind.